Titanic (1997 film): Theatrical

 Distribution for Titanic was split between Paramount Pictures and 20th Century Fox; Paramount handling the domestic distribution, and Fox handling the foreign release.
 Both studios expected Cameron to complete it for release on July 2, 1997, "to exploit the lucrative summer season ticket sales when blockbuster films usually do better".
 In April, Cameron said the special effects were too complicated and that releasing the film on that date would not be possible.
-The studios considered pushing it to late July or the first week of August, but Harrison Ford, whose film Air Force One was to be released on July 25, is reported to have informed Paramount, which had produced his lucrative Indiana Jones and Jack Ryan franchises, that he would never work with them again if they released Titanic so close to his own film.
-On May 29, 1997, Paramount pushed back the release date to December 19, 1997.
-The new release date would be shared by Tomorrow Never Dies and Mouse Hunt.
-"This fueled speculation that the film itself was a disaster."
-A preview screening in Minneapolis on July 14 "generated positive reviews" and "[c]hatter on the internet was responsible for more favorable word of mouth about the [film]".
-This eventually led to more positive media coverage.
+The studios considered pushing it to late July or the first week of August.
+Harrison Ford is reported to have informed Paramount, which had produced his lucrative Indiana Jones and Jack Ryan franchises, that he would never work with them again if they released Titanic so close to his film Air Force One, due on July 25.

+On May 29, 1997, Paramount postponed Titanic to December 19, 1997.
+Its new release date would be shared by James Bond's Tomorrow Never Dies and Mouse Hunt.
+This led many to speculate that Titanic was poorly made.
+Studio executives wanted other summer blockbusters to maximize their profits, most notably Hercules, Face/Off, The Lost World: Jurassic Park, My Best Friend's Wedding, Speed 2: Cruise Control, Con Air, Batman & Robin, Men in Black, Air Force One, and Conspiracy Theory.
+To make up for Titanics delay, Paramount moved up the opening of Event Horizon to August to position it as a desperately needed summer season release.
+A preview screening of Titanic in Minneapolis on July 14, 1997, was received positively, and favorable word of mouth spread online, creating more positive media coverage.

 Cameron refused to hold the world premiere in Los Angeles.
-Paramount disagreed with Cameron's decision, but Fox acquiesced and went ahead and held the premiere on November 1, 1997, at the Tokyo International Film Festival, where reaction was described as "tepid" by The New York Times.
-Positive reviews started to appear back in the United States; the official Hollywood premiere occurred on December 14, 1997, where "the big movie stars who attended the opening were enthusiastically gushing about the film to the world media".
-The film had a London premiere as a Royal Film Performance attended by Prince Charles.
+Paramount disagreed, but Fox acquiesced and held the premiere on November 1, 1997, at the Tokyo International Film Festival, where reaction was described as "tepid" by The New York Times.
+Positive reviews started to appear in the United States.
+The Hollywood premiere occurred on December 14, 1997, where "the big movie stars who attended the opening were enthusiastically gushing about the film to the world media".
+Titanic had a London premiere as a Royal Film Performance attended by Prince Charles.